syamfarh/tp/docs/UserGuide.md

   ![add format](images/add-UG/addmissingparam.png)

-If a parameter you provided in an invalid format (e.g., an invalid email address), an error message should indicate the invalid format.
+If a parameter you provided is in an invalid format (e.g., an invalid email address), an error message should indicate the invalid format.

 * You should see this error message: